ippontech/blog-usa/posts/ethereum-development-tips.md

 5. [geth](https://github.com/ethereum/go-ethereum/wiki/geth) and [Mist](https://github.com/ethereum/mist): geth is a tool that enables you to run a local or a public blockchain node.
 It can be used with Mist, a browser that makes it easy to interact with smart contracts and your accounts.

 ![Remix](/images/2018/09/blockchain-interns-10.png)
 6. [Remix](https://remix.ethereum.org): Remix is an online Solidity IDE allowing you to compile your code, and deploy it on the mainnet or testnets with the previous environments: Metamask, Ganache, geth...
-Afterwards you can directly interact with it with simple buttons, and receive all the informations needed about the results and the transactions in the Remix console.
+Afterwards you can directly interact with it with simple buttons, and receive all the information needed about the results and the transactions in the Remix console.

 ![Dai](/images/2018/09/blockchain-interns-11.png)
 7. [Dai](https://makerdao.com): Dai is a stablecoin i.e. an ERC20 token which price is stable and equal to the value of the USD.
 It is the only stablecoin where users do not need to trust a centralized instance.
 Implementing it on a decentralized application means a user balance value will not fluctuate.